OGC Op. No. 09-12-05

 The Office of General Counsel issued the following opinion on December 28, 2009, representing the position of the New York State Insurance Department.

-Re: Educational Lectures
+RE: Educational Lectures

 1. Would the insurance agent’s proposed educational seminars on retirement planning constitute insurance consulting services within the meaning of N.Y.
 Ins.
-Law
+Law § 2102(b)(3) (McKinney 2006)?

-2. If the proposed educational seminars do not constitute consulting, then would the agent’s offset of a fee charged to a person attending the seminar against compensation paid for insurance subsequently purchased by that person violate Insurance Law
+2. If the proposed educational seminars do not constitute consulting, then would the agent’s offset of a fee charged to a person attending the seminar against compensation paid for insurance subsequently purchased by that person violate Insurance Law § 4224(c)?

-1. No. Presenting an educational seminar on retirement planning does not come within the definition of consulting provided in Insurance Law
+1. No. Presenting an educational seminar on retirement planning does not come within the definition of consulting provided in Insurance Law § 2102(b)(3), which includes examining, appraising, reviewing or evaluating any policy, or making recommendations or giving advice on any policy.

 2. Yes.
-The agent’s fee offset for a person attending the seminar against compensation paid for insurance subsequently purchased by that person would violate Insurance Law
+The agent’s fee offset for a person attending the seminar against compensation paid for insurance subsequently purchased by that person would violate Insurance Law § 4224(c).

 The inquirer reports that the inquirer works as the compliance officer for a New York licensed insurance agency that markets group health, dental, life, disability, and Medicare supplement insurance.
 The inquirer’s firm would like to present educational seminars on retirement planning to potential insureds.
 At these seminars, the agents will focus on the universal qualities of generic insurance products, rather than examining, appraising, reviewing or evaluating any particular policy, or making recommendations or giving advice on any particular policy sold by the inquirer’s agency.
 For this service, the inquirer’s firm will charge the potential insureds a fee.
 The inquirer proposes to offset the fee against commissions earned if the potential insured subsequently purchases insurance from the inquirer’s agency.
-The inquirer asks whether this arrangement conforms to Insurance Law
+The inquirer asks whether this arrangement conforms to Insurance Law § 2119(a)(1), and if the inquirer’s firm may include this arrangement in a Service Fee Engagement Memorandum.

 I. Consulting services.